latextemplates/scientific-thesis-template/README.md

 Automatic compilation using make
 --------------------------------
 For those, who have [cygwin](http://www.cygwin.com/) installed or run a linux machine, this template offers a simple LaTeX makefile.
-It is not so sophisticated as other projects, but does its job
+It is not so sophisticated as other projects, but does its job.

     make